lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 1.  `set_src` is a __C function__

-😮 _But why?
+😮 _But why???
 Can't we do this in Rust instead of C?_

 TODO